flypenguin/ex-appservice-cicd-with-terraform/README.md

 **NOTE:** If you know `git-secret` you do already know what to do and don't need the stuff below.
 That's my way cause I kinda ignored `git-secret`.

-If you (what you should) don't want to check in app secrets, you can combine my [Secret Makefile]() with the [Terraform Makefile]() in this repository and change the app service configuration like this:
+If you don't want to check in app secrets ([see here](https://blog.gruntwork.io/a-comprehensive-guide-to-managing-secrets-in-your-terraform-code-1d586955ace1) for example), you can combine my Secret Makefile (link following) with the Terraform Makefile in this repository and change the app service configuration like this:

+Add your public GPG key in the directory `gpg_keys/your@key.email`, and then change the terraform code like this:

 ```hcl
 resource "azurerm_app_service" "coolapp" {